Is Fox Corp (FOXA) Modestly Un - GuruFocus.com

 Conclusion

-Overall, Fox (FOXA, Financial) stock gives every indication of being modestly undervalued.
-The company's financial condition is fair and its profitability is strong.
-Its growth ranks worse than 56.02% of companies in the Media - Diversified industry.
+In summary, Fox Corp (FOXA, Financial) appears to be modestly undervalued.
+The company's financial condition is fair, and its profitability is strong.
+However, its growth ranks worse than 56.07% of companies in the Media - Diversified industry.
 To learn more about Fox stock, you can check out its 30-Year Financials here.